ikkez/F3-Sugar/README.md

 some custom helpers and plugins for the PHP Fat-Free Framework

+## Currency

+It's a currency rate plugin, that offers a conversion tool and some more stuff.

 ### FAL

 A File Abstraction Layer across multiple filesystem adapters, with meta data support and F3 Caching features.